Niklas89/react-weather-app/README.md

 Get an API key to display the weather on [OpenWeather](https://openweathermap.org/), sign up and display the weather for free.

-The minimum population can be configured in the component search.js and the API keys can be set in api.js.
+The minimum population can be changed in the component search.js and the API keys can be added in api.js.

 # Getting Started with Create React App